ManikandanRamesh45/AWS_Terraform_EKS/README.md

 For example, if you'd like to use an existing VPC, you can remove the `vpc.tf` file in the cluster directory and add your own VPC id in.
 You'd also need to provide the subnets to put the cluster in.

-## Contributing

-Any comments and improvements are welcome!